How Long Would It Take To Travel To Neptune

 • Converted: 6,000 hours / 24 hours/day = 250 days

-However, this simplistic calculation ignores the crucial factor of Earth's orbital motion and the need to match Neptune's orbit.
+Still, this simplistic calculation ignores the crucial factor of Earth's orbital motion and the need to match Neptune's orbit.
+But additionally, they must decelerate significantly to enter orbit, not just fly past.
 Spacecraft must travel to Neptune's location, not just cover a straight-line distance.
-Additionally, they must decelerate significantly to enter orbit, not just fly past.
 This drastically increases the required fuel and mission duration.

 Realistic estimates for a dedicated orbiter mission using current technology fall into the 10 to 15-year range.
 This accounts for: